 In clinical studies of adult CML and Ph+ ALL patients, dose escalation to 140 mg once daily (chronic phase CML) or 180 mg once daily (advanced phase CML and Ph+ ALL) was allowed in patients who did not achieve a hematologic or cytogenetic response at the recommended starting dosage.

 In clinical studies, myelosuppression was managed by dose interruption, dose reduction, or discontinuation of study therapy.
 Hematopoietic growth factor has been used in patients with resistant myelosuppression.
 Guidelines for dose modifications are summarized in Table 1.

 If a severe non-hematological adverse reaction develops with SPRYCEL use, treatment must be withheld until the event has resolved or improved.
-Thereafter, treatment can be resumed as appropriate at a reduced dose depending on the initial severity of the event.
+Thereafter, treatment can be resumed as appropriate at a reduced dose depending on the severity and recurrence of the event [see WARNINGS AND PRECAUTIONS].

-SPRYCEL® (dasatinib) tablets are available as described in Table 9.
+SPRYCELR® (dasatinib) tablets are available as described in Table 13.

 |NDC Number||Strength||Description||Tablets per Bottle|

 |0003-0527-11||20 mg||white to off-white, biconvex, round, film-coated tablet with “BMS” debossed on one side and “527” on the other side||60|